Gilgamech/website/www/Gillogisms.md

 1. Boycott is a voluntary siege. - 2020
 1. Bread is an easy place to hide tons of sugar, salt and other unhealthy ingredients - so are soup, yogurt, cranberry sauce, and other sour and bitter foods.
 If you're going to 'cheat' and have a large amount of sugar and/or fat, why spread it out across a bread or soup filler?
 Why not focus it into a smaller number of much sweeter treats? -
 1. Britney Spears's life story - who plays her?
 1. 'Brought' is the past tense of 'bring' - 'brang' is the sound a pan makes when it's thrown down the stairs. - 2003
 1. Build a better mousetrap instead of blaming the mouse.
 This is how 'scolding the ape' is an inferior solution these days.
-Instead of carrot and stick, we have volition and obviation.
+Instead of carrot and stick, we have volition and obviation. - 2014
-1. Bullets are packet rockets.
+1. Bullets are packet rockets. - 2021
 1. Businesses want to make money in the easiest way possible, and that's almost always from investors.
-'From customers' is usually one of the hardest.
+'From customers' is usually one of the hardest. - 2023
 1. Buying macrons or CPUs - or modern Disney movies - you're not buying just 1, you're buying around 40 - and paying them to throw away the around 39 mistakes it took to make 1 good one.
 Bakeries could sell their 'mistake-rons' for a dime a dozen.
 (Or 'mist-acron', portmanteau of 'mistake' and 'macron'.) - 2021 (Disney regularly shows 2 dozen different test screenings to different groups, to see which one is better.
 This means filming and editing dozens of movies and throwing them away. - 2023)
 1. By extending 'anti-Semitism' to cover unrelated topics like opinions on movies, the too-broadly named Jewish Anti-Defamation League (ADL) have made themselves into a joke where the group's actions actively defame Jewish people, to the detriment of Jewish people around Earth.
 Had they stayed out of unrelated topics, they could provide anti-defamation services to Jews and maybe others, but because of their excessive political action, they have lost too much respect to be taken seriously.
-This is yet another Current Year situation of a group providing only malassistance [bad help] to the group they purport to support - just as the ADL is anti-Semetic, GLAAD is homophobic, and the LGBTQ Task Force is anti-transsexual.
+This is yet another Current Year situation of a group providing only malassistance `bad help` to the group they purport to support - just as the ADL is anti-Semetic, GLAAD is homophobic, and the LGBTQ Task Force is anti-transsexual.
 1. Back in my day, we had leg races, not arms races.
 (Oh?
 When was that?)- 2023
 1. By interrogatory, the furnishing of information. - Unknown.
 (We're going to ask you some questions.)